 As the membership and golfing activity grew, attention shifted to completion of the other facilities and member amenities.
 By the 2005 season, the clubhouse, golf course halfway house, pool and pool house and tennis courts were available for member use and added to the Laurel experience, a private country club providing not only a top-notch golf course, but premier dining and other superior recreational enjoyment as well.
 Recently completed capital improvements include total renovations of men's and ladies locker rooms and a superb short game practice area.
 Member demographics reflect primarily a family constituency with avid golf interest and a seasonal non-primary residence on the east end, most of whom have other private club experience.

 Along the way, Metropolitan Golf Association golf course ratings placed Laurel Links on a level with some of its prestigious neighbors- Shinnecock Hills, National Golf Links, Maidstone as well as other great Long Island clubs.
-The Club has hosted many noteworthy tournaments including U.S. Open Local Qualifying (2007 and 2009), the Met Section PGA Head Professional Championship (2007), the Long Island Golf Asociation Stroke Play Championship (2008), U.S. Amateaur Sectional Qualifying (2010, 2015) and the 115th MGA Met Amateur Championship (2017.)
+The Club has hosted many noteworthy tournaments including U.S. Open 1st Stage Qualifying (2007, 2009 and 2019), the Met Section PGA Head Professional Championship (2007), the Long Island Golf Asociation Stroke Play Championship (2008), U.S. Amateaur Sectional Qualifying (2010, 2015), the 115th MGA Met Amateur Championship (2017.)

 Flash forward to today and Laurel Links has evolved into an established private club known for its challenging golf course kept in superb condition, other member amenities maintained at the same high level and a staff that consistently meets and exceed member expectations with superior service!

 William “Bill” Shuford, Golf Course Superintendent, came on board early in the construction process and worked closely with Kelly during the construction and grow-in period prior to the opening of the course.
-Head Golf Professional Steve Haggerty also joined the staff prior to the opening, bringing additional valuable premier private club experience and forming, along with Bill Shuford, General Manager John Larsen, Executive Chef Joe Friel, Controller Ellen Creighton and Tennis Professional Joe Slovak, a core senior management team that is still in place today.
+Head Golf Professional Steve Haggerty also joined the staff prior to the opening, bringing additional valuable premier private club experience and forming, along with Bill Shuford, General Manager Robert Eldon, Executive Chef Joe Friel, Controller Jim Landers and Tennis Professional Joe Slovak, a core senior management team that is still in place today.
 These managers, as well as the rest of the LLCC staff team, focus intently on providing a truly satisfying private membership experience.